Total Variation Graph Neural Networks: Experiments

 \subsection{Unsupervised vertex clustering}

 In this experiment, we evaluate the capability of TVGNN to create cluster assignments that are sharp and match well the true vertex class.
 The performance of TVGNN is compared against three classes of methods.
 The first, are algorithms that generate vertex embeddings based only on the adjacency matrix.
 The vertex embeddings are then clustered with $k$-means.
 Representatives of this category are Spectral Clustering (SC), DeepWalk~\citep{perozzi2014deepwalk}, Node2vec~\citep{grover2016node2vec}, and NetMF~\citep{qiu2018network}.
 The second class of methods generates vertex embeddings by accounting both for the adjacency matrix and for the vertex features.
 Afterward, the learned embeddings are clustered with $k$-means.
-The chosen representatives for this category are the Graph AutoEncoder (GAE) and Variational Graph AutoEncoder (VGAE)~\citep{kipf2016variational}, and TADW~\citep{10.5555/2832415.2832542}.
+The chosen representatives for this category are the Graph AutoEncoder (GAE) and Variational Graph AutoEncoder (VGAE)~\citep{kipf2016variational}, TADW~\citep{10.5555/2832415.2832542}, BANE~\citep{yang2018binarized}, and TENE~\citep{yang2018enhanced}.
 Finally, the last class of methods consists of end-to-end GNN models that directly generate soft cluster assignments $\Sb$ by accounting both for the graph connectivity and the vertex features.
 In this case, $k$-means is not required and the discrete cluster assignments are simply obtained as $\cb = \texttt{argmax}(\Sb)$.
 DiffPool~\citep{ying2018hierarchical}, DMoN~\citep{tsitsulin2020graph}, MinCutPool~\citep{bianchi2020spectral}, and the proposed TVGNN belong to this class.
-The GNNs equipped with DiffPool, DMoN, and MinCutPool layers have the same general architecture of TVGNN depicted in Fig~\ref{fig:architectures}a, which is a stack of MP layers as in \eqref{eq: gcn_layer} followed by a layer that computes $\Sb$.
-The GNNs are trained only by minimizing unsupervised losses, such as those in Eq.~\ref{eq:mincut}(MinCutPool), Eq.~\ref{eq:dmon}(DMoN), and Eq.~\ref{eq:objective_loss}(TVGNN).
-The hyperparameter configuration of each model is described in the supplementary material.
+The GNNs equipped with DiffPool, DMoN, and MinCutPool have the same general architecture depicted in Fig~\ref{fig:architectures}a: a stack of MP layers as in \eqref{eq: gcn_layer} followed by a layer that computes $\Sb$.
+The GNNs are trained only by minimizing unsupervised losses, such as those in Eq.~\ref{eq:mincut} (MinCutPool), Eq.~\ref{eq:dmon} (DMoN), and Eq.~\ref{eq:objective_loss} (TVGNN).
+The hyperparameters of each model are in \ref{appendix:hyperparams}.